PranjaliParnerkar/BankCustomersSegmentation/README.md

 ### BankCustomersSegmentation
 In this project, you have been hired as a data scientist at a bank and you have been provided with data of 2000 bank's customers.
 The bank marketing team would like to leverage AI/ML to launch a targeted marketing ad campaign that is tailored to specific group of customers.
 In order for this campaign to be successful , the bank wants to segment its customers into at least 4 distinctive groups by picking appropriate attributes.
-This porcess is known as "maketing segmentation" and it is crucial for maximizing marketing campaign conversion rate.
+This process is known as "maketing segmentation" and it is crucial for maximizing marketing campaign conversion rate.

 ### Attributes Information:
 Person_ID: Unique number.